 Oxytocin (OXT, OT) is a small nine-amino acid neuropeptide/hormone, which affects social behaviour in humans and animals: intranasal application in men increases the perceived attractiveness of unfamiliar women and strengthens bonds between existing partners; OXT increases empathy, trust, and cooperation.
 Oxytocin is structurally very similar to vasopressin, and differs only by two amino acids, leading to some cross-reactions.
 OXT concentrations in the brain are much higher than in the peripheral tissues.
+Receptor for advanced glycation end-products (RAGE) on capillary endothelial cells of the blood-brain barrier (BBB) can transport oxytocin from blood into the brain (Yamamoto et al., 2019).
 Oxytocin pre-prohormone is produced mainly in the hypothalamus, from where it is transported to the posterior pituitary gland for storage and release.
 The pre-prohormone protein is cleaved during its way in pituitary stalk to oxytocin and a larger peptide, neurophysin I, which are released in the blood simultaneously in equimolar amounts, bound to each other.

 Oxytocin receptor (OXTR, OTR) belongs to the family of G-protein coupled receptors (GPCRs).
 Receptors are expressed mainly in the central nervous system.
 OXTR has genetic variance which affects the individual effects of oxytocin.